vuejs/vuex/docs/api/index.md

 - type: `boolean`

-  Turn the devtools on or off for a particular vuex instance.
-For instance passing false tells the Vuex store to not subscribe to devtools plugin.
-Useful for if you have multiple stores on a single page.
+  Turn the devtools on or off for a particular Vuex instance.
+For instance, passing `false` tells the Vuex store to not subscribe to devtools plugin.
+Useful when you have multiple stores on a single page.

   ```js
   {